Trigger Warning: This novel and review discuss the following: racism, death, fire, shooting, murder.

 As Rowan tracks down the past on her house, the town, and the skeleton in her back yard, Will recounts the time leading up to the Tulsa race riot of 1921.
 In alternating chapters, the reader is piecing together the clues that will reveal who the skeleton is, while Latham describes a dark and scary time in American history, and reminds us that history often repeats itself if we let it.

 My in-real-life book club picked this for our monthly read.
 We wanted a female author or a strong female lead, and out of a strong pile of books fitting the bill, we chose Dreamland Burning and got both.
 I’m curious to see what the members of the group thought about the book, but I was definitely absorbed in it by 50 pages in.
-I will say that both main characters bothered me at first- their privilege was showing and made them a little unlikable in the beginning for me- but once I got into the unraveling of the story, I realized that both Rowan and Will were able to change for the better and I was so proud of them by the end.
+I will say that both main characters bothered me at first- their privilege was showing and made them a little unlikable in the beginning for me- but once I got into the unraveling of the story, I realized that both Rowan and Will were able to change for the better.

 I plan to do some more reading up on the events in this book, but I did do a few searches, and what I have found about the riot is nauseating.
 There are images of the KKK, images of the town on fire, articles with info disputing how many people of color were killed that night, and even worse things.
 I highly suggest this read, as it is such a good mystery and a great way to open discussion on race, class, and historical context, but I also would say to keep in mind that this book, though fictional, is still based on a true, horrible event.
 It’s certainly one that’ll open anyone’s eyes.